Ganateju/Satilite-Image-Detection/README.md

 * Smart India Hackathon — Problem statement
 * Google Earth Engine — Data infrastructure
-* Open-source community — Core libraries
+* Open-source community — Core tools

 ---

 ## 📄 License

 This project is licensed under the MIT License.
-See the LICENSE file for details.

 ---

 ## 🧩 Developer Note

-This project reflects a shift from **failure → structured engineering recovery**.
+This project demonstrates a key engineering principle:

-Instead of iterating blindly, the focus was on:

-* identifying root causes
-* redesigning system architecture
-* prioritizing robustness over quick fixes
+> **Failure is acceptable.
+Not understanding the failure is not.**

+The system was rebuilt by identifying core issues and redesigning the architecture instead of applying superficial fixes.

 ---